ntmbayfield/g88-lecture-docs/Node/ServerSideValidation/ServerSideValidation.md

 [https://github.com/gSchool/serverSideValidation](https://github.com/gSchool/serverSideValidation)

-+ Add validations for the registerd user to the POST route
++ Add validations for the registering user to the POST route
 + Display error messages if the user already exists
 + Add one additional field and validate it (e.g. Age)